NeoGranite: a company that has embarked on a lean journey into the future

 It also has two Bovone edge polishers, loaded and unloaded automatically by Robot arms.
 Marco Pernes says most of the work from the factory goes through these machines and with robots they can be left working overnight without human intervention.

 NeoGranite's first attempt at cutting Dekton had the saw operator in tears, but he succeeded in making this butterfly eventually.

 The new machinery joins all the machinery NeoGranite has ever bought because its expansion has come from adding kit rather than replacing it.
 The first bridge saw Marco bought is still working for him.
 At that time it was just him and the saw, which he calls Bridget.
 All his machinery has been given a name, which is written on it.
 In the factory, the machines are known by their names rather than what they are.

-The saw, like Marco and all the people on the shop floor, comes from Portugal, where Marco joined his family in the marble industry when he was 14.
+That first saw, like Marco and all the people on the shop floor, came from Portugal, where Marco joined his family in the marble industry when he was 14.
 He came to the UK in 2004 with the intention of staying for a year.
-However, he has now set up home here and is not planning to leave.
+However, he has now set up home here and does not plan to leave.

 The new machinery also includes a Brembana Idroline waterjet cutter.
 It is not as fast as a bridge saw but plays its part in reducing waste – and reducing waste was an important lesson NeoGranite learnt from the consultants.
 That’s not just a question of reducing waste from materials, but also wasted time.
 If finished stonework is not right, it takes time and materials to rectify or re-make it.
 Waste is time and time is expensive.

 Handling and re-handling also wastes time, so the flow of work through the factories minimises handling and automates as much of what cannot be eliminated as possible.
 Of course, one building rather than the two the company now occupies would be beneficial, as Marco appreciates, but he wants a couple of years of consolidation to pay for what he has before he thinks about moving.

 Robots load and unload the Bovone edge polishers.